maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > Next, install calcite-components-react.
 We don’t need to install
 > calcite-components because it’s a dependency of this package.
 >
-> Install the ES module build of ArcGIS API for JS
+> Install the map-components-react package
 >
-> And finally, install ncp.
-We'll use that to copy the assets over.
-This allows
+> Note that installing both of these packages will install
-> icon to show and the date picker to be properly translated.
+> @esri/calcite-components and @arcgis/core as peer dependencies

 ## Layout + Feature